 Takeaway: If you surprise the brain your advertising campaign will be much more effective.

 We hope you have enjoyed these examples.
-If you want to see how iMotions can elevate your neuromarketing research please feel free to reach out.
+If you want to learn more about neuromarketing, and to see how iMotions can elevate your neuromarketing research, please feel free to get in touch.